platformsh/platformsh-docs/docs/src/add-services/solr.md

 Close tunnels with: platform tunnel:close
 ```

 In this example, you can now open `http://localhost:30000/solr/` in a browser to access the Solr admin interface.
-Note that you cannot create indexes or users this way, but you can browse the existing indexes and manipulate the stored data.
+Note that you can't create indexes or users this way, but you can browse the existing indexes and manipulate the stored data.

 {{< note >}}